 What it means to be a carer

-Being a carer is not limited to employed care work, a carer is someone that supports another person/people and is instrumental to their wellbeing.
+Being a private carer is not limited to employed care work, a carer is someone that supports another person/people and is instrumental to their wellbeing.

 It could be that you’re supporting your child or partner who is living with a long-term condition, or perhaps your parents are having difficulty with everyday tasks and you’re there to regularly lend a guiding hand.
 Whatever your situation, we know that there are 5.4 million unpaid carers in the UK alone and each of these carers make a big difference to people’s lives.